Researchers

 Mark Harvey

 Mark is involved with a variety of taxonomic projects on various arachnid orders, with emphasis on the more poorly known “smaller orders”.
-Although much of his work focuses on the Australian fauna, he has also collaborated on various projects involving the fauna of the Afrotropical Region, including Pseudoscorpiones.
+Although much of his work focuses on the Australian fauna, he has also collaborated on various projects involving the pseudoscorpion fauna of the Afrotropical Region.

 Further information